meditationstuff/protocol_1/narrative_writing_bib.md

 * **Dry, Helen Aristar.
 "The Movement of Narrative Time."
 Journal of Literary Semantics, vol. 12, no. 2, 1983, pp. 19-53.**
 	* Dry, Helen.
 "Sentence aspect and the movement of narrative time."
 Text-Interdisciplinary Journal for the Study of Discourse 1.3 (1981): 233-240.
 	* Depraetere, Ilse.
 "On the necessity of distinguishing between (un) boundedness and (a) telicity."
 Linguistics and philosophy 18 (1995): 1-19.
+	* DEPRAETERE, ILSE.
+"Foregrounding in English relative clauses" Linguistics, vol. 34, no. 4, 1996, pp. 699-732.
+	* Bache, Carl.
+"Narrative when in English1."
+English Language & Linguistics 20.2 (2016): 273-294.
+	* Bache, Carl.
+"Narrative before in English."
+Journal of English Linguistics 46.1 (2018): 23-51.
 * -
 	* Gournay, Lucie.
 "Locative Inversion In Discourse: a strategy of non-commitment."
 Discours.
 Revue de linguistique, psycholinguistique et informatique.
 A journal of linguistics, psycholinguistics and computational linguistics 5 (2009).
 	* Brinton, Laurel.
 "Non-anaphoric reflexives in free indirect style: expressing the subjectivity of the non-speaker."
 Subjectivity and subjectivisation: Linguistic perspectives (1995): 173-194.